-The second of the three workshops was attended by all three groups, Stake holders, Experts, and the Core group.
-The interaction proceeded as in the previous group model building workshops, but a working model did not result.
-Modeling proceeded after the workshop in the more traditional way (behind the scenes), and the third workshop used the five-role scheme (without the process coach) to review, critique, and revise the model.
-In this last workshop, the modeler/reflector acted not as a master modeler but more as a reflector on the group's discussion, a "contemplator" whose job was to refine and crystallize the thinking of the group.
-We came to understand that the role of the modeler/reflector is more general than "modeler," and that there is great value to having a person reflecting on the group's thinking and reflecting it back to them.
+coach) to review, critique, and revise the model.
+In this last workshop the modeler/reflector acted not as a master modeler but more as a reflector on the group's discussion, a "contemplator" whose job was to refine and crystallize the thinking of the group.
+We came to understand that the role of the modeler/reflector is more general than that of modeler and that there is great value to having a person reflecting on the group's thinking and reflecting it back to them.
+The modeler/reflector can perceive subtleties the facilitator might miss, can identify linkages and systems insights that emerge only from reflection, and can punctuate the discussion with points of important emphasis.